aedenj/the-knock-challenge/README.md

 ### Up & Running

-If you successfully installed Docker or already have it on your machine, you should be able to get started with the app with,
+If you successfully installed Docker or already have it on your machine, you can get started with,

 ```
 git clone git@github.com:aedenj/the-knock-challenge.git ~/projects/the-knock-challenge
 cd ~/projects/the-knock-challenge/;docker-compose up app mongo
 ```

-You can explore the various endpoints using
+You can explore the various endpoints using,

 #### POST /thread